Adamsky94/Georginas_Craft_Candles/README.md

 <img src="/readme_imgs/lighthouse_1.png" />

-After applying a `fix` for most of the above recommendations the project's Lighthouse score look like the following:
+After applying a `fix` for most of the above recommendations the project's Lighthouse score looks like the following:

 <img src="/readme_imgs/lighthouse_2.png" />